 Talk to your compliance team.
 Find out what your approach has been to LDAR.

-If you are unregulated and don’t have a leak detection program.
+If you are unregulated and don’t have a leak detection program, you should consider adding leak detection services.
 Contact us.
 We will evaluate your assets to determine how much a modern LDAR program could contribute to your bottom line.

 If you have an in-house leak detection team, and they are not using drone-enabled solutions, contact us.
 We will show your team how to cost-effectively leverage the new methods to flip your economics of LDAR.